stephenlenzi/git_intermediate_registration/README.md

 Hi, to register to the next course about GIT, please do as follows:

 1. fork this repository to your github account,
+2. clone the forked repository on your computer,
-2. in your fork, make some changes to the `CHANGEME.md` file,
+3. make some changes to the `CHANGEME.md` file,
-3. commit your changes and push them online.

-If your forked repository is online, with the requested change, on the 26th of February, congratulations, you are in!
+4. commit these changes,
+5. push the new commit(s) to your online repository,
+6. send me an email at maxime.rio@ucl.ac.uk with a link to your repository on github.

+Registrations close on the 23rd of February.

 Maxime.